webyrd/n-grams-for-synthesis/README.md

 ** Tie together decisions about base cases and recursive cases

-** Take environment into account during learning
+** Take environment into account during learning (for example, prefer variables that have been added recently)

 OLD README TEXT